projectdiscovery/subfinder/README.md

    -proxy string                 http proxy to use with subfinder

 DEBUG:
+   -ls       list all available sources
    -silent   show only subdomains in output
    -version  show version of subfinder
    -v        show verbose output
-   -nC, -nc  disable color in output
+   -nc, -no-color      disable color in output
-   -ls       list all available sources

 OPTIMIZATION:
    -timeout int   seconds to wait before timing out (default 30)